Bellevue Art Museum

-Into Black: A show on the dark, with a sparkling riddle by Hadley + Maxwell, Olafur Eliasson's neon clock of the time zones, Euan Macdonald's amazing video of the fading light of dusk seen from a helicopter and facing away from the light, and some more.
+Into Black: A slight show on the dark with bright stars, including a sparkling riddle by Hadley + Maxwell, an anti-sunset by Euan McDonald, a neon impression of the cave at Lascaux by Spencer Finch, and Claude Zervas's white-neon tomb of Napoleon.
 Through Dec 16.
 3412 Fourth Ave S, 838-7444.

 William Traver Gallery